Cosmological simulations of the generation of cluster-scale radio emission from turbulent re-acceleration: Discussion and conclusions

 However, particle (re)-acceleration in transsonic conditions may favour TTD over ASA, since the latter is more efficient for turbulent Mach numbers in the range $\mathcal{M_{\rm turb}}<0.2-0.5$ turbulence \citep[e.g.][]{2016MNRAS.458.2584B,bv20}.
 Unlike for ASA, in TTD there is an extra free parameter to set, namely the dissipation efficiency onto magnetosonic waves.
 Testing different combinations of TTD/ASA and their prediction on spectra and statistics of MegaRH is an exciting avenue for further work.

+Another important aspect which can only be explored with a larger sample of simulated clusters, is the role played by the merger mass ratio.
+While it is at most 1:5 in the cluster studied in this first pilot study, smaller mass ratio can lead to an increased relative amount of turbulent injection.
+For example, \citet{cassano05} estimated with a semi-analytical treatment of ram-pressure stripping that a 1:2 merger induces about twice as a much turbulent energy (relative to the thermal energy), than a 1:5 merger, which would implies a more efficient acceleration of electrons.
+However, it is difficult to predict also the associated effect of shock dissipation and shock injection of electrons on the formation of diffuse radio emission, and direct and time-dependent simulations are best suited to study such non-linear process in detail, especially in the little explored regime of MegaRH.
 In conclusion, our study supports the idea that diffuse radio emission in clusters of galaxies can be produced by the turbulent re-acceleration of relativistic electrons.
 In particular, both ClassicalRH and MegaRH form following major mergers and the resulting dissipation of solenoidal kinetic energy.
 MegaRH result from a more anisotropic diffuse radio component that is elongated approximately along the direction of the last major merger.
 They also result from more solenoidal and more supersonic turbulence.

 The relativistic electrons contributing the most to the diffuse radio emission are fossil electrons injected at high redshifts ($z \geq 2$).
 These fossil electrons are injected into the highest gas density peaks in the ratio of $10^{-6}$ with respect to the thermal electron density.
 This is compatible with the level of CRe seeding expected from the cumulative activity of radio galaxies and star formation winds \citep[e.g.][and references therein]{2024arXiv240316068V}.